duniter/duniter/doc/Protocol.md

 * *UNIQ* returns a list of the unique values in a list of values
 * *INTEGER_PART* return the integer part of a number
 * *FIRST* return the first element in a list of values matching the given condition
+* *REDUCE* merges a set of elements into a single one, by extending the non-null properties from each record into the resulting record.

+> If there is no elements, all its properties are `null`.

+* *NUMBER* get the number part of blockstamp
+* *HASH* get the hash part of blockstamp

 ###### HEAD